KyhleOhlinger/ohlinger.co/_posts/2020-05-13-Starting-out-with-Kibana.markdown

 * Simple Python ElasticSearch Script
 * Some useful resources to help you along the way

-If you are not interested in the theory and the Windows Setup, you can skip towards the end where the [script](#creating-your-first-python-script) is :smile:.
+If you are not interested in the theory and the Windows Setup, you can skip towards the end where the [script](#creating-your-first-python-script) is.

 ## What is Elk?